 Cover letters have traditionally been a way for employers to gauge the applicant’s trustworthiness, character, and skill set.
 Modern employers, however, prefer to personally look at a candidate’s social media profiles and general web presence to check their suitability for the role.

 That’s why you need to spruce up your web presence, especially your LinkedIn profile.

 If you’re an aspiring techie, your digital portfolio is your cover letter

 Hiring practices are significantly different if you’re targeting a programming, UI/UX design, digital marketing, or a similar tech-related apprenticeship.
 Your online portfolio is the first thing that comes under the scanner in this case.

-The majority of the aforementioned roles requires the applicant to be creative.
+The majority of the aforementioned roles require the applicant to be creative.
 There is no better way of showcasing creativity and design style than having a well-designed portfolio!

 Generic cover letters will be tossed out